bingmoon/SCI-Risk-Nomogram/README.md

 The corrected energy‑adjustment method (raw ratio → residual adjustment) is applied.
 📦 Archived Version

-The version of the code that accompanies the final manuscript is permanently archived on Zenodo with the DOI:
+The version of the code that accompanies the final manuscript is permanently archived on Zenodo.
+The DOI is provided in the journal article.

-10.5281/zenodo.21388142

 The Zenodo archive contains a snapshot of this repository as of the date of submission, ensuring complete reproducibility of the published results.